jrnl-org/jrnl/README.md

     jrnl -from "last year" -to march

 everything that happened from the start of last year to the start of last march.
+If you only want to see the titles of your entries, use

+    jrnl -short

 ### Using Tags: